AlanBarber/bitcheck/README.md

 - `-v, --verbose` - Show detailed output
 - `-s, --strict` - Strict mode: report all hash mismatches as corruption, prevents auto-update if creation date changed
 - `-t, --timestamps` - Timestamp mode: flag file as changed if hash, created date, or modified date do not match
+- `--single-db` - Single database mode: use one database file in root directory with relative paths
 - `--help` - Show help information

 ## Usage Examples